 This post may contain affiliate links.
 Please read my disclosure and privacy policy.

-I remember hearing about date paste years ago, but I was always leery of trying it because the method for making it sounded so… vague.
+Date paste isn’t a new idea, but I was hesitant to try it at first because the method for making it sounded so… vague.
 Recipe directions usually go something like “add enough water and blend until a paste is formed.”
-But how much water and how many dates you use could vary SO MUCH with those instructions!
-Especially if you soak the dates first.

 How to Make Date Paste